-In Options > Settings, Open archive tab, are also featured "Always ignore paths..." directives (which are overridden by Interactive extraction option), in order to extract items from the archive in a flat mode without recreating the directory tree, as with "Extract (without paths)".
+In Options > Settings, Open archive tab, are also featured "Always ignore paths..." directives (which are overridden by "Extract then move" option), in order to extract items from the archive in a flat mode without recreating the directory tree, as with "Extract (without paths)".